Cat Dictionary A-E

 D

-a human male who has or loves cats
+a human male who loves his cats

-de-urf (v.)
+de-urf (verb)

-to touch a sleeping cat, causing it to awaken and emit an "urf" sound
+to touch a sleeping cat, causing it to awaken and emit an 'urf' sound

 I de-urfed the black cat.

-dragon breath (n.)
+dragon breath (noun)

 the breath of a cat who has recently eaten; a cat with bad breath